randomtruffles/Dominion_League/_posts/2020-10-10-season-42-newsletter-part-1.md

 		<li>Dissent (Rozyroz): I think that a league this big should do everything in a systematic way.
 If we had random seeding, that could make it easier for players to complain about their division assignment our rules don't say exactly who will be in what division which is just wrong.<ul>		</ul></li>
 		<li>Adopt SamE's random snake seeding proposal.
 (If this passes, it supersedes the previous motion.)<ul>	<li>NO (3 dissenting)</li>	</ul></li>
 		<li>The random seeding proposal from the preceding motion was vetted at the town hall, and polling showed that a majority of players supported that system instead.<ul>		</ul></li>
 		<li>Dissent (SamE): Town Hall participants clearly wanted positioning to matter, and this is a way to deliver it to them.
-My modified snake would randomize order within previous season tier/positions, and (starting from the top) skip divisions that already had someone of that type, except if that was not possible.<ul>		</ul></li>	</ul></li>
+My modified snake would randomize order within previous season tier/positions, and (starting from the top) skip divisions that already had someone of that type, except if that was not possible. - SamE<ul>		</ul></li>	</ul></li>
 	<li>Timers<ul>	<li>Ask Stef to implement a timer.<ul>	<li>NO (1 dissenting)</li>	</ul></li>
 		<li>The League will respond to any official timers implemented in Dominion Online, but the League is not responsible for lobbying on behalf of any new features.<ul>		</ul></li>
 		<li>Dissent (Lemonspawn): A timer is a feature that has been requested for a long time, and in the long run it's something that could benefit league.
 Before it would ever be incorporated in league, it would have to be well-tested and widely used, and client integration would be instrumental in making this happen.<ul>		</ul></li>	</ul></li>